FelixFelicis7/Churn-and-Customer-Lifetime-Value-CLV-Analysis-for-Fintech-Advisory-Product/README.md

 - Customer Lifetime Value (CLV) Forecasting: Estimation of CLV by age and plan type, identifying which segments drive the most revenue and which are most at risk of early churn.

-An interactive Tableau dashboard can be downloaded here.<br/>

 # Data Structure & Initial Checks